 Various communities and groups within KPs may differ significantly in terms of their exposure to HIV, specific behaviours that affect the risk of HIV transmission, the influence of contextual factors such as socio-economic status, the effects of criminalisation of marginalised groups, gender inequalities and harmful gender stereotypes, stigma and discrimination affecting access to essential services and exposure and perceptiveness to communication campaigns.
-CLM can be useful in making sure that the risk profiles are based on locally obtained data rather than assumptions based on international experience, which tend to be general or superficial and may mask some locally specific characteristics that are essential for the development of locally appropriate solutions.
+CLM ensures that the risk profiles use locally obtained data rather than assumptions based on international experience, which tends to be general or superficial and may mask specific characteristics essential for developing appropriate local solutions.